Flavors of Italy: The Very Best of Emilia-Romagna

 Hotels & Bikes

 Quality 3-4-star hotels and inns with the guided option.
 Good quality 3-4 star hotels with the self-guided option.
-In the daily itinerary, you will find the preferred hotels listed under each day.
+In the daily itinerary, you will find the sample accommodations listed under each day.
 If the preferred hotel is not available, a hotel of equal standard is offered.
 Room upgrades are possible depending on the hotel.
 Please ask us for more information.

 Bicycles